 The basement work also allowed voids to be created below the floor of the hall, accessed by trapdoors; these allow wiring for production-specific lighting to be installed unobtrusively.
 Safety rails on the balcony have an extra level that folds down when not in use and can be used as lighting anchoring points; scaffolding poles in the walls that serve the same function are removable so that, when the hall serves as a location for music video shoots, it appears untouched.
 Also hidden away is a state-of–the-art fibre optics data system, and an audio-visual system in the terrace house rooms, for more unconventional site-specific performances that are occasionally staged and for live music in the Mahogany and cocktail bars.
 “The builders were quite confused at points,” Winterton said.
 “There’s a big patch of damp in the corner of the hall, up by the ceiling, that’s very visible.
 They asked us if they should fix it and we told them not to touch it.”

-The inventory list of materials used in the renovation – including 121 skips of debris removed, three tonnes of steel beams, 1000m of reclaimed floorboards, nine tonnes of cement and 15 tonnes of lime plaster, it’s all the more surprising how invisible the work is.
+Given the inventory list of materials used in the renovation – including 121 skips of debris removed, three tonnes of steel beams, 1000m of reclaimed floorboards, nine tonnes of cement and 15 tonnes of lime plaster, it’s all the more surprising how invisible the work is.
 There’s only one telltale, if you know where to look; crawling across the walls are bright lines of new copper, which hold mineral-insulated electrical connections.
 Paced there because of the lack of voids in the walls, they retain a vintage feeling without compromising on services.
 “Everything possible was preserved,” said architect Tim Ronalds.
 “Broken fireplaces, chaotic Georgian brickwork, rotten window frames, fragments of plaster; disused roofs; old railway track built into the works in 1859; pulleys and cables from a door bell transmission mechanism, ceramic electrical fittings, pipes for gas lighting, wooden mountings in the wall, holes deemed charming and abandoned birds’ nests.”
 An incongruous large sink in one corner of the main hall may be a remnant of the days as a Mission.
 “We don’t know how quite a few features got here,’ Winterton said, “but they tell the story of the building, so we wanted to keep them.”

 In one of the upstairs rooms is a short staircase leading to nowhere.
 You might almost expect a resplendent Victorian actor to appear, all whiskers, velvet and brass buttons.
 With the hidden modern technology of the restoration, Wilton’s could probably arrange it.